 Some of Gusto's service plans include a host of HR services, including anonymous employee surveys, the ability to create a company holiday schedule, an organizational chart, an employee handbook builder, job description templates, and HR guide and policy templates.
 Additionally, Concierge plan users have on-demand access to HR professionals.

 Gusto also provides healthcare plans designed specifically for small businesses.
 However, those benefits are not available in all states.
-Healthcare benefits through Gusto are currently available in Arizona, California, Colorado, Florida, Georgia, Illinois, Massachusetts, Maryland, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, Ohio, Oregon, Pennsylvania, Tennessee, Texas, Utah, Virginia, Washington and Washington, D.C.
+Healthcare benefits through Gusto are currently available in Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Massachusetts, Maryland, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, Ohio, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, Washington, D.C., and Wisconsin.
 Gusto also offers HSAs, FSAs and commuter benefits.